orangejulius/jekyll-footnotes/README.md

 "Footnotes" is a [Jekyll](http://jekyllrb.com/) plugin that helps inserts footnote reference and body HTML, with automatic numbering, if desired.

-This plugin is necessary if you want footnotes with markup, but Maruku would suffice if you will use plaintext notes exclusively.
+All footnotes will include a superscript link to the footnotes body.
+The footnote body will include a link back to the footnote (using the ⏎ icon ) for easy reading.

-### Install
+## Install

-    cd /root/of/site
-    mkdir -p _plugins
-    wget -O _plugins/footnote.rb "https://raw.github.com/beneills/jekyll-footnotes/master/footnotes.rb"
+* Include "jekyll-footnotes" in your Gemfile, or install the gem
+* Add "jekyll-footnotes to the plugins section of \_config.yml

-### Automatic numbering:
+## Automatic numbering
     hello{% fn %} world{% fn %}
     {% footnotes %}
        {% fnbody %}